marklogic/ml-gradle/examples/README.md

 	 `gradle-local.properties` and set both `mlUsername` and `mlPassword` in that file.
 2. If the project has any ports defined in `gradle.properties`, verify that those ports are open and available on the machine that is running MarkLogic.
-3. Most projects have the [Gradle wrapper](https://docs.gradle.org/current/userguide/gradle_wrapper.html) setup, in which case you can deploy the project to your MarkLogic instance via `./gradlew -i mlDeploy`.
-If the project does not have the Gradle wrapper (you can tell by checking for a "gradlew" file in the project directory), then you'll need to have [Gradle installed](https://gradle.org/install/).
-After installing Gradle, you can run `./gradle -i mldeploy`.
+3. Each project can use the [Gradle wrapper](https://docs.gradle.org/current/userguide/gradle_wrapper.html) instance within this directory by running `../gradlew` from the example project directory.
+The project can thus be deployed via `../gradlew -i mlDeploy`.

 After you've deployed and examined/tested the application, you can undeploy it via:

-    ./gradlew -i -Pconfirm=true mlUndeploy
+    ../gradlew -i -Pconfirm=true mlUndeploy

 Please note that these example projects are not re-tested with every ml-gradle release.
 If you run into a problem with any of them, please file an [issue with ml-gradle](https://github.com/marklogic/ml-gradle/wiki).